 With Skyvia, you can apply different aggregation and expression functions to the fields/columns added to queries.
 The Details pane on the right displays only the functions applicable to the type of the selected column/field or object.

 Except aggregation and expression functions, you can also configure filters within your queries.
 After you have selected objects, apply filters to query data matching certain criteria or conditions.
 Depending on your needs, Skyvia Query offers different filters.
 For example, you can apply filters to query records for a certain month only or you can apply filters to get/exclude only rows with certain values.
 You can also add multiple filters, by uniting them in groups.
-Each group will consist of several filters and/or subgroups united with a logical operator (AND or OR).
+Each group may consist of several filters and/or subgroups united with a logical operator (AND or OR).

 For more information, please visit the Configuring Queries with Query Builder topic.